open/close all folders

 - Anti-Villain: She's not likable by any means but she's not bad, just a Crazy Cat Lady who dislikes dogs and is overly protective of her new nephew.

-- Evil Aunt: Averted.
+- Evil Aunt: Downplayed.
 Aunt Sarah isn't necessarily evil, but does (unknowingly) cause a lot of conflict for Lady in the first film.